jscarle/LightResults/README.md

 }
 ```

-This can be exceptionally useful when combined with metadata to handle exceptions.
+This can be especially useful when combined with metadata to handle exceptions.

 ```csharp
 public sealed class UnhandledExceptionError : Error